alpacahq/alpaca-docs/content/market-data/getting_started.md

 });
 ```

-Let's define an object that parameterizes the options for our request.
-If we
+Now define an object that parameterizes the options for the request.
+If one
-want the most recent daily bar for Bitcoin, then we can define the object as
+wants the most recent daily bar for Bitcoin, then they can define the object as
 below.
-Two parameters that we didn't set here are `limit` and `exchanges`.
+Two parameters that aren't set here are `limit` and `exchanges`.

 ```js
 const options = {